jontore/scala-talk/slides/talk.md

 Basics of functional programming with examples in ruby, js and scala

 Note:
-- Try to explain functional programming using Scal, something you can apply in your language of choice
+- Try to explain functional programming using Scala, something you can apply in your language of choice
-- Scala supports Object Oriented paradigm aswell, and why it matters
+- Scala supports Object Oriented paradigm as well, and why it matters